canonical/charmed-openstack-upgrader/docs/how-to/upgrade-cloud.rst

 ----------------------------

-**COU** provides a non-interactive mode which suppresses user prompts and automatically continue executing each planned step.
+**COU** provides a non-interactive mode which suppresses user prompts and automatically continues executing each planned step.
 This option allows **COU** to be used by scripts or during upgrade testing.
 A quiet mode switch is also offered, which suppresses all logs and only prints important information including the generated plan and critical messages like the completion of the upgrade.